connexcs/docs/docs/routing-strategy.md

 3. Select **Routing** and then click on the desired Rate Card.
 The **Edit Ingress Routing** screen opens.
 4. Click **Strategy**, and then the blue :material-plus:.
 5. Select a strategy from the drop-down list.
 Note that you can also add a prefix in this screen.
+6. Select one or various **Rate Cards** from the drop-down menu.
+7. Each card can be associated with a **Weight**.
+You can assign any numeric value to the **Weight**.
+The server will distribute the calls to the Rate Cards according to the Weights associated with each card.
+If the weights of both cards are the same, the calls will be equally distributed.
+Let's consider a scenario where Carrier1 (Rate Card1) has a 100% ASR and Carrier2 (Rate Card2) has a 50% ASR, and we have given them equal weights.
+Since Carrier1 has a 100% ASR, it will connect all (100%) the received calls.
+Since Carrier2 has a 50% ASR, it will only connect 50% of the received calls, and the remaining 50% of the unconnected calls will failover to Carrier1.
+Thus, Carrier2 will only be able to connect 25% of the total calls, and Carrier1 will connect 75% of the calls.

+!!! note "Total Calls = Calls received by Carrier1 and Carrier2"

 !!! info "Advanced Customer Routing"
     For more settings under Customer Routing, see [**Advanced Routing Configuration**](https://staging--connexcs-docs.netlify.app/customer/routing/#advanced-routing-configuration).